olyism/tian-xia/src/pages/index.md

     welfare of future generations.
 During the program, fellows are expected to gain knowledge about AI safety, global catastrophic biological risks, and risks from great power conflicts, by visiting relevant organizations and engaging with prominent thinkers in the fields.
+After program completion, the Academy provides a lifelong network for mentorship and collaborations.

     We support students and early-career professionals who are: